 - February 2013 – SpiritHouse Daniels/Younge Interns traveled to Washington, D.C. as the only youth group invited to

 Agnes Scott and Spelman Colleges.
 During the year, they researched issues of the Prison Industrial Complex, probation-for-profit system, the

-Strategy, ALEC, and Voting Rights legislation.
+Southern Strategy, ALEC, and Voting Rights legislation.

 - August 2012 – SpiritHouse Director Ruby Sales, board member Nancy Talbot, and Daniels/Younge Intern Dean Steed

 community members, visited the spot sustained by the blood of Chavis Carter as his body lay in the street, and participated in a